-Applying for your Social Security Disability (SSDI) benefits in Cumming is complicated, and many people turn to a lawyer to help them get approved.
+Applying for your Social Security Disability Insurance (SSDI) benefits is complicated, and many people turn to a lawyer to help them get approved.
 But not all lawyers do an equal job.
-Many small time attorneys say they will take on SSDI claims just to drum up extra business—even if they have little or no experience working through the complex Social Security process.
-If you truly need to get your SSDI benefits approved, you should speak to a dedicated Social Security disability lawyer.
+If you truly need to get your SSDI benefits approved, you should speak to a dedicated lawyer.

-At John Foy & Associates we employ some of the most experienced Social Security disability attorneys in the Cumming area.
-We have spent more than 20 years representing individuals who were disabled through no fault of their own, and helping them get the benefits they are entitled to.
-We believe that Social Security disability payments are a right that’s guaranteed to you by law—one that you have paid for out of your own paycheck.
-We will use our experience and legal knowledge to do everything possible to get your claim approved.
+At John Foy & Associates, we employ some of the most experienced Social Security disability attorneys in Cumming.
+We believe that SSDI payments are a right that’s guaranteed to you by law – one that you have paid for out of your own paycheck.
+Allow us to help you.

 In general, any worker who can no longer work because of a medical disability qualifies.
 The disability can be physical or psychological.
 But the SSA will want you to prove that you have worked in the past and that your condition qualifies.
 Some of the factors they will ask you to prove include: